KaziRuholKabir/Self-Practicing-Android-Project/README.md

 <p>&nbsp;</p>
 <p><strong>Proposed Technology Stack:</strong></p>
-<p>I proposed to Build mark sheet app by using Android studio 4.0.1 .
+<p>I proposed to Build mark sheet app by using Android studio 4.2.2 .
 Which is the latest version of android studio.
 Android studio is one of the most popular and a complete software to build android applications.
 For my Front end I decided to use xml to design my front end.
 For backend I decided to use java programming language.
-And for database I decided to use SQLiteOpenHelper to build database.</p>
+And for database I decided to use Firebase.</p>
 <p>&nbsp;</p>
-<p><strong>Implemented Technology Stack:</strong></p>
-<p>For user interface I used the built in feature of android studio.
-I used Android Studio 4.0.1 .
-I used Java Programming language as my backend.
-Where all logical condition was running.
-For database I used built-in database method.
-I used SQLiteOpenHelper to write queries of SQL.
-I used xml to design my activities.
-I used Intents to connect my activity to activity.
-And Used 100% of Java programming language at the backend.</em></p>
-<p>&nbsp;</p>

 <h2>5.
 Conclusion</h2>
 <p id="#conclusion">
-Marksheet App is basically made for the faculty members.
-Where the faculty members will be able to use by username password verification.
-Their data will be protected with most security.
-They will be the most user of this app.
-The features of this app will help them to maintain the marks distribution of their students properly.
-And most important thing is this application will help them to maintain their time because it will cost them less time than other process of marks distribution.</p>
+This work is basically made for my self learning purpose.
+Where I will be able to show my skills and dedication to the Employers.</p>